The Vanta product is

 Our customers love us: we were one of the fastest growing companies in our YCombinator batch, we have zero voluntary churn, and our NPS numbers are off the chart.

-We make something that people want: we finished YCombinator with one of the fastest growth rates in our batch and are profitable at 17 employees.
+We make something that people want: we finished YCombinator with one of the fastest growth rates in our batch.
 The average NPS score for a B2B product is 29, 50 is a solid indicator of customer love, and 60 is extremely rare — our most recent NPS score was a 67!

 Strong founders who have built teams together: Christina and Erik, Vanta’s cofounders, met at Stanford twelve years ago; since then, they’ve worked at places like Apple, Facebook, and Dropbox, and have both started and successfully sold companies.
 Before leaving to found Vanta, they built and launched Dropbox Paper, growing the team from 3 to 80.

 Despite being small, Vanta has a strong culture of ownership, customer focus, and diversity.
 You can read more about us at https://www.keyvalues.com/vanta